tmobile/magentaA11y/_checklist-web/progress-bar.md

 There are many variations of progressbars, some of which may not need to be a true progress bar at all.
 * [WAI ARIA Multi-page form examples](https://www.w3.org/WAI/tutorials/forms/multi-page/)

 Support varies by screen reader.
-It's recommended to add full aria attributes, even when using a native `<progress>` element.
+It's recommended to add full aria attributes, even when using a native `<progressbar>` element.

 ### Use semantic HTML